 The bezels are ultra-thin at the top and at the sides, while the screen has a matte anti-glare coating, which prevents reflections without making the picture too grainy.

-Connectivity options include two HDMI 2.0 inputs, DisplayPort 1.4, a headphones jack, and a USB port for service only.
+Connectivity options include two HDMI 2.0 inputs, DisplayPort 1.4, a headphone jack and a USB port for service only.

 Price & Similar Monitors

-The LG 24GN650 goes for ~$250, which is reasonable given the specifications and features.
+The LG 24GN650 price ranges from $200 to $250, which is reasonable given the specifications and features.

 Be sure not to confuse these monitors with the LG 24GL600F and 24GL650, which are older models with TN panels.